Degree Requirements and Academic Regulations (SOH)

 Through the academic advisement program, students are assisted in orienting themselves to the University, in resolving problems which may interfere with the academic experience, and in making decisions concerning educational goals.
 Students requiring help beyond the scope of the advisor’s practice are referred to appropriate University support services.
 All first-year students will meet with their advisors during Orientation Week and are expected to maintain close contact throughout each semester.

 The School Health requires of its students the standards set forth under Academic Regulations in this Bulletin.

 Regulations particular to SOH are as follows:

-- Students must be full-time and in residence for four years.
-Transfer students must have a minimum of two years of residency and 60 credits at this University.
-Ordinarily, any course that fulfills major, minor, or a Georgetown core requirement must be taken for a letter grade.
+- Any course that fulfills major, minor, or a Georgetown core requirement must be taken for a letter grade.

 - Students on leave of absence should not expect to transfer credits for courses taken elsewhere during their leave.
 In rare circumstances and with expressed written approval of the SOH Office of Student Academic Affairs prior to the leave, students may be allowed to transfer a limited number of courses.
 In no instance will more than four courses be transferred to the Georgetown record, and all transfers will count against the “summer school” limit noted above.

 - Any student with more than one incomplete in a given term who is unable to complete his or her work by the start of the next term may not begin new courses without formal review and consent of the SOH Office of Student Academic Affairs.

 - The SOH does not recognize courses for audit.